mike76-dev/sombrero/README.md

 * The SMB port 445 needs to be open on the machine where the server is running.

 ## Limitations
-* Guest or anonymous access is not supported.
+* Guest and anonymous access are turned off by default and have to be offered per share (see [Guest and Anonymous Access](#guest-and-anonymous-access)).
+* A guest login needs a client that will send a blank password.
+Ubuntu's file manager is not one of them.

 ## Installing PostgreSQL
 This section will assume you are running Ubuntu Server 24.04.
 On the other systems, the commands may be different.